602822/Android-QuizApp/README.md

 - adb install C:\Users\vefje\AndroidStudioProjects\Oblig1QuizApp\app\build\outputs\apk\androidTest\debug\app-debug-androidTest.apk

 ## Test Gallery Button
 - Tests the  gallery button in the MainActivity.
-Tests whether the navigation works or not
+Tests whether the navigation works or not.
+(MainActivity)
 ![Test1](test1.png)

 ## Test Quiz Button
 - Tests the quiz button in the MainActivity.
-Tests whether the navigation works or not
+Tests whether the navigation works or not.
+(MainActivity)
 ![Test2](test2.png)

 ## Test checkRoundsUpdate
-- Tests if the score gets updated in the Quiz when the user presses a button
+- Tests if the score gets updated in the Quiz when the user presses a button.
+(QuizActivity)
 ![Test3](test3.png)

 ## Test deleteImage
 - Tests if the dog object you click on gets deleted from the GridView if you click on it.
 (GalleryActivity)
 ![Test4](test4.png)

+## Test testScoreUpdate
+- Tests whether the score updates when clicking an answer.
+(QuizActivity)